 After the residency, they can get advanced certifications in surgery on feet and ankles.

-Podiatrists treat people of any age for many reasons.
-Some of those include:
+Podiatrists treat people of any age for many foot-related conditions, including:

-- Fractures or sprains: Podiatrists regularly treat these common injuries when they happen in a foot or ankle.
+- Fractures and sprains.
+Podiatrists regularly treat these common injuries when they affect a foot or ankle.
 They also work in sports medicine, treating foot problems athletes have and recommending ways to avoid them.

-- Bunions, hammertoes, or heel spurs: These are problems with the bones in your feet.
-A bunion happens when the joint at the base of your big toe gets bigger for some reason or knocked out of place.
+- Bunions and hammertoes.
+These are problems with the bones in your feet.
+A bunion happens when the joint at the base of your big toe gets bigger or knocked out of place.
 That makes the toe bend toward the others.
 A hammertoe is one that doesn't bend the right way.
-A heel spur is a buildup of calcium at the bottom of your heel bone.

-- Diabetes: This is a condition in which your body either doesn't make a hormone called insulin or doesn't use it the way it should.
-Insulin helps you digest sugars.
+- Diabetes.
+This is a condition in which your body either doesn't make a hormone called insulin or doesn't use it the way it should.
+Insulin helps you digest sugar.
 Diabetes can damage the nerves in your feet or legs, and you might have trouble getting enough blood to your feet.

 Diabetes can cause serious complications.
 More than 65,000 people a year need to have a foot amputated -- removed by a doctor -- because of diabetes.
 A podiatrist can help prevent that.
 If you have diabetes, make sure to get any sore or callus on your feet checked out.

-- Arthritis: This is caused by inflammation, swelling, and wear and tear on your joints.
+- Arthritis.
+This results from inflammation, swelling, and wear and tear on your joints.
 Each foot has 33 joints.
 A podiatrist might recommend physical therapy, drugs, or special shoes or inserts to help with your arthritis.
 Surgery also might be an option if other treatments don't work well for you.

-- Growing pains: If your child's feet are pointing inward or look flat or his toes don't line up right, a podiatrist might be able to help.
-She might recommend exercises, insoles, or braces.
-Or she might possibly recommend surgery to fix the problem.
+- Growing pains.
+If your child's feet point inward or look flat or their toes don't line up right, a podiatrist might be able to help.
+They could recommend exercises, insoles, or braces.
+Or they might recommend surgery.